AUSTRALIAN EMBASSY TO INDONESIA

 Australian Trade and Investment Commission Jakarta

-Senior Trade Commissioner: Ms Sally Deane
+Senior Trade Commissioner: Stephen Skulley

 Jl Patra Kuningan Raya Kav 1-4